vanderbilt-design-studio/state-machine/README.md

 ### driver-pi/

 Client of public-endpoint at /sign route that runs on the Pi.
-Drives 2N7000 N-type MOSFET gate pin to HIGH to activate a 5V relay that switches 120VAC for the traditional open sign above the door.
+Drives MOSFET gate pin to HIGH to activate relay.
 Changes synchronously with sign/.

+### T9A.pdf

+T9AS1D12-5 SPST 5VDC Relay used to switch 120VAC for the traditional open sign above the door.

+- Switches black cable connection
+- White and green are connected directly

+### 2N7000-D.pdf

+N-type Signal MOSFET that hooks GND on the Raspberry Pi to the relay.
+3.3V I/O pins are not powerful enough to drive the relay so this is needed to do the heavy lifting.